DevExpress-Examples/out-of-maintenance-winforms-merge-grid-cells-horizontally/Readme.md

 # Data Grid for Windows Forms - Emulate horizontal cell merge in GridView

-[GridControl](https://docs.devexpress.com/WindowsForms/3455/controls-and-libraries/data-grid) does not support horizontal cell merging out-of-the-box.
-This example creates a custom painter class to emulate horizontal cell merging in a [Grid View](https://docs.devexpress.com/WindowsForms/3464/controls-and-libraries/data-grid/views/grid-view).
+[GridControl](https://docs.devexpress.com/WindowsForms/3455/controls-and-libraries/data-grid) does not support horizontal cell merge out-of-the-box.
+This example creates a custom painter class to emulate the horizontal cell merge functionality in a [Grid View](https://docs.devexpress.com/WindowsForms/3464/controls-and-libraries/data-grid/views/grid-view).

 <!-- default file list -->
 ## Files to Look At